zmahfuz0613/css-animations-lesson/README.md

 | Keyframes Drawing                    | Description                                                                                                                                             | Expected property value                                                                                             |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|
 | ![diagram](./assets/keyframes-2.jpg) | <ul><li>The circle does not move at any point.</li> <li>At first the circle is green</li> <li>Then it is purple.</li> <li>Finally, it is red.</li></ul> | <ol><li>`background-color: green;`</li> <li>`background-color: purple;`</li> <li>`background-color: red;`</li></ol> |

-### Wait.
-What's a "speed curve"?
-What does "fill mode" mean?

-These two are a little bit more obscure and difficult to explain.
-Here's my best attempt:

-- A **speed curve** specifies the rate at which the paramaters change.
-[Here's an example site](http://easings.net/) with a bunch of speed curves.
-This is something you'll have to play around with -- check out the [W3Schools page](https://www.w3schools.com/cssref/css3_pr_animation-timing-function.asp) for `animation-timing-function`.
-- The **fill mode** describes what happens to the animation after it's done running.
-Does it stay at the animation endpoint or does it go back to the beginning?
-If you set `animation-fill-mode` to `forwards`, the animation will stay in the `100%` state after it's finished.
-[See the W3Schools page](https://www.w3schools.com/cssref/css3_pr_animation-fill-mode.asp) for more information and examples.

 # Lab 1